unit72784/Diabolic-Drive/README.md

 ---

 ## Why Diabolic Drive ?
 As for USB devices, what is the most common device that has a higher chance of being plugged in by a user?
 Putting a Flash Drive with a cable in comparison, for sure, a Flash Drive will easily win.
 Thinking about how many times I plugged a cable into my laptop, I only remember a few times from the Nokia Symbian phones era compared to how many times I plugged a real Flash Drive into it, which is near a million times!
-But taking only the Form Factor of a Flash Drive is really silly and will not trick an adult!
+But taking only the form factor of a flash drive is a bad idea and will not trick an adult!
 So I implemented a real flash storage memory of 64 GB inside the heart of Diabolic Drive so that when you plug it in, you can interact with a real flash storage that can be used completely as a normal flash drive would be, giving you unlimited possible social engineering scenarios to trick the targeted client to do what is intended or planned by you to do.
 <p align="center">
 <img alt="Diabolic Drive vs genuine flash drive" src="img/Diabolic-Drive-vs-genuine-flash-drive-PCB.jpg" width="640" >
 </p>